 In another example, you might be a salesperson who has tagged all your favorites as either #hot or #warm or #cold.
 On this day, you only want to visit favorites that are warm or hot.
 You want hashtag section of the filter to read: #warm #hot with the Match every Hashtag turned to OFF.

-Remember your Filter: from the Map or List view you can immediately tell that your filter is on if the icon is blue.
+Remember your Filter: from the planner view you can immediately tell that your filter is on if the icon is red.

 Trying to tweak your filters?
 The current counts of stops and favorites that are visible can be seen in the main planner filter dialog without going back to the stop list.